Incubation periods under various anti-retroviral therapies in homogeneous mixing and age-structured dynamical models: A theoretical approach: Preliminaries, Basic ODE Model and Integro-Differential Equations models

-Anti-retroviral therapy helps in blocking the virus from interacting with cells and simultaneously providing protease inhibitors helps in producing non-infectious virus.
-So without loss of generality, it is assumed that the impact of double drug therapy is better than a single drug therapy.
-If we assume disease related mortality is constant for all $i$ then $\gamma_{i}=\gamma.$ Where there are $n$ types of drugs available, we write the general form for the above dynamical model as follows:

 As a special case we can consider all the parameters in the above model as Stieltjes integrals and can estimate them using the rigorous procedure explained in the next section.
+For $n=3$ in the model (\ref{1.4}), we can deduce the model (\ref{1.3}).
+Practically, we do not have a situation where several drugs are available in the market for HIV infected individuals.
+Hence, the model (\ref{1.4}) should be treated as a theoretical generalization.

-This paper is organised as follows: In section 2, we describe in detail the estimation of the set $\bold B$ for up to three drugs; section 3 gives the corresponding expressions for the conditional probabilities of $N-$drugs.
-We construct some theoretical examples in section 4 to demonstrate the method explained in section 2.
-There were several attempts to study, through ODE models, the role of anti-retroviral therapy and protease inhibitors in controlling the virus multiplication inside the human body.
-In section 5 we briefly review these models.
+This paper is organized as follows: In section 2, we present contemporary models constructed for understanding transmission dynamics of HIV for policy formulations and corresponding modified disease progression component that captures the impact of therapy, in section 3, we describe in detail the estimation of the set $\bold B$ for up to three drugs; section 4 gives the corresponding expressions for the conditional probabilities of $N-$drugs.
+We construct theoretical examples using three functions: Gamma, Logistic and Log-normal in section 5 to demonstrate the method explained in section 3.
 In section 6 analysis for age-structured populations is described in detail.
 Overall conclusions are given in section 7.
-Appendix I gives equations for conditinal probability when incubation period for various drug types does not have the monotonicity property.
+Appendix I gives equations for conditional probability when incubation period for various drug types does not have the monotonicity property.
 Appendix II gives some more theoretical examples when the incubation period is truncated to the right.
+Appendix III provides parameter values adopted for numerical simulations and Appendix IV has numerical demonstration of the model outputs and sensitivity of parameters in projecting HIV and AIDS.